Skip to content

 This ensures that the data is only pushed once consent has been properly established.

-To actually send events to GA4 (or other tools) based on consent, you’ll need to configure GTM accordingly.
+To actually send events to GA4 (or other vendors) based on consent, you’ll need to configure GTM accordingly.

 Please refer to this this guide for more information.